By Dr. Sean M. Wells, DPT, PT, OCS, CNPT, ATC/L, CSCS, NSCA-CPT, Cert-DN

 Fourth and finally, I think it’s important for PTs and clients to understand that this article shows that medicine and rehab should be comprehensive and holistic.
 We can’t ignore the heavy alcohol use and lack of sleep in our clients with chronic lower back pain.
 Patients with obesity must be educated that their diet rich in animal fats and processed foods will struggle to lose weight and reduce their inflammation without a paradigm shift in lifestyle changes.
 The reciprocal relationship between an unhealthy lifestyle, chronic diseases, and physical disability is much more clear.
 We as PTs need to do a better job of touching on those lifestyle factors like diet, sleep, substance use, and stress management.
 I appreciate DPTs cannot be specialists in all things – no one can; however, we can screen patients, refer patients, or at least begin the conversation!

 Big thanks to Severin et al for the pub!
 Keep ‘em coming…

 If you like what you see here then know there is more in our 3 board-approved continuing education courses on Nutrition specific for Physical Therapists.
 Enroll today in our new bundled course offering and save 20%, a value of $60!

 Learn about the Top 5 Functional Foods to Fight Inflammation and Pain in Physical Therapy.

-Keywords nutrition, diet, continuing education, GCS, wfpbd, geriatrics, PT, physical therapy, learning, mediterranean, rehab, frail, DPT
+Keywords: nutrition, diet, continuing education, online, weight loss, health, PT, physical therapy, learning, disease, rehab, prevention, DPT